wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.8.3 =
-* Added inline support for Crayons using the inline="true" attribute
+* Added inline support for Crayons using the inline="true" attribute or even cooler with {php}...{/php} style tags.
 * Added Apache
 * Fixed a bug causing irregular formatting of Crayons by increasing the priority of the_content filter, thanks to http://joshmountain.com/
 * Added sample code for missing languages in Live Preview